heidihendry/camelot/CONTRIBUTING.md

 ### Requesting features

-[Raise an issue](https://gitlab.com/camelot-project/camelot/issues/new) to request a new feature in Camelot.
-For a feature to be added to Camelot, it will need to solve a specific problem which would apply to a number of Camelot's users.
+[Raise an issue](https://tree.taiga.io/project/cshclm-camelot/issues) to suggest a change in Camelot.

-When raising a feature request, give it a clear and meaningful title.
+When raising a suggestion, give it a clear and meaningful title.
 For the description, consider using the following template:

 ```
 As a [a user role]